Cyber-Duck/laradock-workspace/README.md

 This is a fork of https://github.com/LaraDock/workspace.

-We've simply made it available for php5.6 within the tag `php-5.6`.
+We've simply added PHP 5.6 support too.
+You can use either the php-7.0 or the php-5.6 docker tag.

-Visit the [LaraDock](https://github.com/LaraDock/laradock) repository for more information.
+Visit the LaraDock repository for more information.